 We found 7 urologists who accept Humana Gold HMO near Columbus, GA.

-Dr. Todd Jarrell's area of specialization is urology (urinary tract disease).
+Dr. Todd Jarrell's specialty is urology (urinary tract disease).
 He graduated from Georgia Regents University, Medical College of Georgia.
-Patient reviews placed Dr. Jarrell at an average of 2.5 stars out of 5.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Jarrell's average patient rating is 2.5 stars out of 5.
+He is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments